 The Timberwolves paid a hefty price to the Jazz to acquire Rudy Gobert.
 Minnesota was heavily criticized for giving up five players and a package of first-rounders for the defensive stalwart after Gobert’s first season in the organization.
 However, the trade can now be considered a resounding win for the Timberwolves, Jon Krawczynski of The Athletic opines.

-He cites Gobert’s impact over the past two seasons and the team success during that stretch have changed the culture in Minnesota.
+Krawczynski cites Gobert’s impact over the past two seasons and suggests the team’s success during that stretch have changed the culture in Minnesota.
 The organization has become a place players want to play with heightened expectations and Gobert has been a big part of that change.

 We have more from the Western Conference:

-- The Timberwolves have officially hired Mahmoud Abdelfattah as head coach of the Iowa Wolves, the team’s NBA G League affiliate, according to a team press release.
+- The Timberwolves have officially hired Mahmoud Abdelfattah as head coach of the Iowa Wolves, the club’s NBA G League affiliate, according to a team press release.
 The Wolves’ decision to hire him was reported last month.
-Most recently, Abdelfattah spent the 2023/24 season as the head coach of the Sydney Kings of the Australian National Basketball League.
+Most recently, Abdelfattah spent the 2023/24 season as the head coach of the Sydney Kings of Australia’s National Basketball League.
 Prior to his time with the NBL’s Kings, the Chicago native spent four seasons (2019-2023) in the Rockets organization.

 - Alperen Sengun has been one of the stars of the EuroBasket tournament, which comes as no surprise to Rockets coach Ime Udoka, according to Danielle Lerner of the Houston Chronicle.
 That’s what Udoka advised his starting center when he visited Turkey this summer.
 “It was really, ‘Be aggressive and get back to dominating as you have throughout your career,’ basically,” Udoka said.
 “For him, we wanted to work on specific things and the way they guard him over in Europe, in EuroBasket.
 And he’s doing a great job, obviously, getting high assist numbers, being very efficient, but doing all the things and trying to be well rounded.
 So it wasn’t just about scoring the ball.”